Azure-Samples/SparkplugB-Edge-Module/README.md

 ##

-## Configuring MQTT Broker Edge Module
+## Configure MQTT Broker Edge Module

 ### Description

-Typically, when there is MQTT messaging, brokers installed in the operating system are used, the problem is that there is double administration, on the one hand, the IoT Edge runtime and its modules, and at the operating system level, the MQTT broker Edge Module, an MQTT broker has been created experimentally based on Mosquitto to be implemented at the Azure IoT Edge runtime.
+In order to simplify the solution administration, and install and update the MQTT Broker remotely, we created an experimentally Edge Module with an MQTT Broker based on Mosquitto to be implemented at the Azure IoT Edge runtime.

 ### Configuration